pythonasset/FMECA/README.md

 - **Safety/Environmental**: Can hurt people or breach environmental standards
 - **Operational**: Affects output, quality, or service
 - **Non-operational**: Only direct repair costs
+- **Table-based Management**: View all consequence categories in a table, select any row to update or delete
+- **Risk Assessment**: Automatic risk level calculation for safety/environmental consequences

 #### Step 7: Select Failure Management Tasks
 Choose appropriate maintenance strategy: